How we are helping

-The women, peace and security agenda is a priority of Australia’s work in Mindanao.
+The women, peace and security agenda is a priority for Australia in Mindanao.
 Our program provides support to address issues affecting women and men during and after conflict.
 This includes helping women to participate in the peace process, ensuring their needs for protection are met and incorporating gender perspectives in program delivery.

 Improving conditions for peace and stability

-- Over nine years, the Philippines Social Protection initiative has supported the Philippine Government’s social protection reform agenda.
-We helped to conceptualise, design and implement flagship social protection programs including the Philippines Conditional Cash Transfer Program, the National Household Targeting System for Poverty Reduction, the Sustainable Livelihood Program and the National Community Driven Development Program, which are all designed specifically targeting the poor and vulnerable in the Philippines.
+Over nine years, the Philippines Social Protection initiative has supported the Philippine Government’s social protection reform agenda.
+Australian support helped to conceptualise, design and implement flagship social protection programs including the Philippines Conditional Cash Transfer Program the National Household Targeting System for Poverty Reduction the Sustainable Livelihood Program and the National Community Driven Development Program, which are all designed specifically to target the poor and vulnerable in the Philippines.
 Our achievements under the initiative include:

-- The Philippines’ Sustainable Livelihood Program (SLP) helped 1,345,867 families, between 2011 and 2016 to find employment or start an enterprise.
-Australia helped implement SLP through supporting a business process review of the program, and developing policies, took kits and manuals to improve the program’s monitoring and evaluation, organisational structure, and livelihood development activities.
+- The Sustainable Livelihood Program (SLP) of the Philippines helped 1.3 million families between 2011 and 2016 to find employment or start an enterprise.
+Australia helped implement SLP through supporting a business process review of the program, and developing policies, tool kits and manuals to improve the program’s monitoring and evaluation, organisational structure, and livelihood development activities.

-- Australia provided $12 million to help build 601 classrooms and daycare centres and supported the development of guidelines on bottom-up budgeting to help the poor have a greater voice in the allocation of public funds.
-Our assistance contributed to the empowerment of 4.9 million households in the Philippines, improved their access to basic social services, and helped them to participate in the identification, planning, budgeting and implementation of community-based projects.
+- Australia provided $12 million to help build 601 classrooms, kindergartens and preschools, and supported the development of guidelines on bottom-up budgeting to help the poor have a greater voice in the allocation of public funds.
+Our assistance contributed to the empowerment of 4.9 million households in the Philippines by improving their access to basic social services, and helping them to participate in the identification, planning, budgeting and implementation of community-based projects.

-- Over eight years, the Basic Education Assistance for Muslim Mindanao Program, which was ended in June 2017, contributed to the improvement of education quality in the Autonomous Region in Muslim Mindanao.
-Our main achievements under the program included:
+Over eight years, the Basic Education Assistance for Muslim Mindanao Program, which ended in June 2017, contributed to the improvement of education quality in the Autonomous Region in Muslim Mindanao.
+The program has:

 - contributed to 5.71 mean percentage increase on assessment test scores for Grade 3 students in the core subjects of math, science, reading and grammar in English and Filipino

-- More than 12,000 teachers were trained in teacher skills and capacity development.
+- trained more than 12,000 teachers in teacher skills and capacity development